-- 5.1 Residency programs must be conducted only in practice settings that have sought and accepted outside appraisal of facilities and patient care practices.
-Organizations that are not accredited must compare their current performance with national accreditation standards (e.g. NCQA, Medicare Star Rating System). - 5.2 Residency programs must be conducted only in those practice settings where staff are committed to seek excellence in patient care as evidenced by substantial compliance with professionally developed and nationally applied pharmacy practice and operational standards. - 5.3 Two or more practice sites, or a sponsoring organization working in cooperation with one or more practice sites (e.g., college of pharmacy, health system), may offer a pharmacy residency. - 5.3.a.
+- 5.1 As appropriate, residency programs must be conducted only in practice settings that have sought and accepted outside appraisal of facilities and patient care practices.
+The external appraisal must be conducted by a recognized organization appropriate to the practice setting. - 5.2 Residency programs must be conducted only in those practice settings where staff are committed to seek excellence in patient care as evidenced by substantial compliance with professionally developed and United States of America-applied practice and operational standards. - 5.3 Two or more practice sites, or a sponsoring organization working in cooperation with one or more practice sites (e.g., college of pharmacy, health system), may offer a pharmacy residency. - 5.3.a.
 Sponsoring organizations must maintain authority and responsibility for the quality of their residency programs. - 5.3.b.
 Sponsoring organizations may delegate day-to-day responsibility for the residency program to a practice site; however, the sponsoring organization must ensure that the residency program meets accreditation requirements. - 5.3.b.(1) Some method of evaluation must be in place to ensure the purpose of the residency and the terms of the agreement are being met. - 5.3.c.
 A mechanism must be documented that designates and empowers an individual to be responsible for directing the residency program and for achieving consensus on the evaluation and ranking of applicants for the residency. - 5.3.d.
-Sponsoring organizations and practice sites must have signed agreement(s) that define clearly the responsibilities for all aspects of the residency program. - 5.3.e.
+Sponsoring organizations and practice sites must have signed agreement(s) that define clearly the responsibilities for all aspects of the residency program.

+- 5.3.e.
 Each of the practice sites that provide residency training must meet the requirements set forth in Standard 5.2 and the pharmacy's service requirements in Standard 6. - 5.4 Multiple-site residency programs must be in compliance with the ASHP Accreditation Policy for Multiple-Site Residency Programs5.

-Standard 6: Pharmacy Practice Environment
+Standard 6: Pharmacy Services